A Guide to Worshiping in the Episcopal Church

 Going to an Episcopal Church or any church at all for the first time may feel a little strange and intimidating.
 We want you to be able to relax and feel welcome and able to participate as you choose.
 Here is a guide to some of what you can expect when you come to worship with us.

 A few minutes before the service, the organist will play the Prelude.
 This music is meant to help us center ourselves and prepare for worship.
 You’ll know it’s time for the service to start because you’ll see the Crucifer (Cross Bearer) standing at the rear of the church.
-When the first hymn starts, after the Prelude everyone stands.
+When the first hymn begins after the Prelude, everyone stands.

-The Episcopal service begins and ends with a procession of the crucifer (cross bearer), acolytes, choir members and priests down the aisle.
 You’ll notice that people bow when the cross passes their pew.
-This is an acknowledgement that Christ is with us during worship and goes with us as we leave church and enter the mission field.
+This is an acknowledgment that Christ is with us during worship and goes with us as we leave the church and enter the mission field.

 The Liturgy of the Word

 The remainder of the service is divided into two parts: The Liturgy of the Word and The Liturgy of the Table.
 The Liturgy of the Word contains readings from the Bible, the sermon, statements of our faith (The Nicene Creed), and Prayers of the People.
 All of the biblical readings used in an Episcopal service are part of a set “lectionary” which assigns readings for every Sunday on a three-year cycle.
 Other Protestant denominations and the Roman Catholic Church also follow the same set of readings.
 Members of the assembly usually read the first two readings and the psalm.
 A priest or deacon reads the Gospel.